taolicheng/jet-physics-notes/README.md

 # Jet Physics Notes
-> Knowlege base for Jet Physics at the LHC
+> Knowledge base for Jet Physics at the LHC

 ## Basics